 Finding your Campaignion Form Key

-To find the key for a particular field (shown in purple above), login to your Campaignion and open up the action page in question, click 'edit' and navigate to the 'form' section and click on the pencil icon for the field you want to populate.
-Then the key can be found here:
+To find the form key for a particular field (shown in purple above), login to your Campaignion and open up the action page in question, click 'edit' and navigate to the 'form' section and click on the pencil icon for the field you want to populate.
+Then the form key can be found here: